 Waterpik is the top brand in water flossers, and this model is the company's top cordless option.
-It has three pressure settings and four flosser tips to handle a variety of needs (plaque seeker, classic jet, etc.), and comes with a travel bag and travel plug — as well as a rapid magnetic charger that will give you a full battery after four hours.
+It has three pressure settings and four flosser tips to handle a variety of needs (plaque seeker, classic jet and more), and comes with a travel bag and travel plug — as well as a rapid magnetic charger that will give you a full battery after four hours.

-5. Best cordless model for low prices: Nicefeel Cordless Water Flosser
+6. Best budget-friendly cordless model: Nicefeel Cordless Water Flosser

 "The reason I like this particular model is the price and convenience it provides.
 It's truly portable, or at least as portable as an irrigation machine can be.
 The reason I place such value on this unit is that for those of us with cosmetic dental work or orthodontics in place, having access to a tool like this can be a lifesaver.
 I don't literally mean life-saving, but getting something properly stuck in your permanent retainer can be super frustrating, so being able to take care of it while at the gym, at work, on business or personal travel, and so on is unique."